 It’s no accident that music and story have been intertwined for centuries.
 Music is psychologically tied to the amygdala, the primitive part of our brain that processes emotion and makes connections between visual and emotional stimuli.
 Storytellers in any medium can boost their project with the evocative power of music.

 Looking for ways to take a movie, video game of any other storytelling medium to the next level?
 Consider hiring a composer for your next project.

-Tell me about your favorite original scores twitter at @bryanminus.
+Tell me about your favorite original scores on twitter at @bryanminus.